Importance of Brain Injury Prevention

 Brain injury is a common problem with young children, but a problem that can be avoided with a few preventative measures from parents.
 Brain injuries can be caused by trampoline accidents when children land on their head or neck, sports injuries are another common area that can result in brain injury and brain injuries among the skateboarding community are also very common.

 Many of these injuries can be prevented if parents to make sure their child wears a helmet anytime they are riding their bicycle, a skateboard or scooter and when skiing – water or snow.
 Avoiding pediatric brain injury can be done by making sure your baby or toddler is in the right car seat, booster seat or other appropriate child restraints for your child’s age, height and weight.
+If you and your child are unfortunate enough to have been involved in an incident on the road then you may wish to seek legal help in the aftermath.
+Lawyers (like those found here – https://valientemott.com/) should be able to assist you with a case wherein you have sustained injury or property damage as a result of a car accident.

 Getting your child or teenager to wear a helmet when it just isn’t “cool” can be a real challenge.
 One way to make it work is to show them the professional athletes who are wearing helmets doing the same activities your child loves to do – cycling, skateboarding, and even skiing.